Distribution-Informed Adaptation for kNN Graph Construction: Methodology

 \section{Methodology}

-The model of the Preferential Attached k-Nearest Neighbors Graph (paNNG) is presented in this section.
-The construction of paNNG can be summarized as adaptively determining the value of $k$ for each data point with the pre-learned fitness kernel $F$ which is essentially representative of the overall distribution approximation.
+The \textbf{D}istribution-Informed \textbf{a}daptive k\textbf{NN G}raph (DaNNG) model is presented in this section.
+The construction of DaNNG can be summarized as the adaptive determination of the value of $k$ for each data point with the pre-learned fitness kernel, $F$, which approximates the original distribution under the guidence of local topology on borderline samples.